Rattlesnake Avoidance Training

-How much does it cost?
-The simple answer is $80 per dog, paid for at the time of registration.
-We do offer a price break for families with 3 or more dogs living under the same roof.
+How much does it cost and how do I pay?
+The cost is $80 per dog, paid for at the time of the training with cash or check.

 How big does my dog need to be?
 Any size dog will benefit from this training.
 Any dog, that can come into contact with a rattlesnake, will benefit no matter the size.
-Our trainers have equipement that is suitable for all.
-They have trained Mastiffs and Great Danes to small Tea Cup Matlese and Chihuahuas.
+Our trainers have equipment that is suitable for all.
+They have trained Mastiffs and Great Danes to small Teacup Maltese and Chihuahuas.

 How long will the training take?
 The training process generally takes 10-15 minutes per dog, depending on the dog and the conditions of the training environment.
 A dog that is more sensitive to different environments or one with severe separation/ stranger anxiety, may take longer to get into a frame of mind where they are capable of engaging in their environment; therefore facilitating the learning process.
 EVERY dog is treated as an individual and will be given as much time as he/she needs to reach a comfortable state of mind!